 Modern, more compact, domestic manual grinders tend to use plastic in their construction.
 They will generally use tough ABS plastic for durability, but this should be graded as BPA-free and food-safe.
 Plastics have the advantage of being more lightweight, with modular designs that can be easily taken apart for cleaning.

-Older style grinders, like those you may have seen your grandparents use, will typically feature an all-metal construction.
+Like those you may have seen your grandparents use, older style grinders will typically feature an all-metal construction.
 They typically use cast iron, stainless steel, or an electroplated metal for increased food safety.

 These metal grinders will offer the best performance when dealing with tougher cuts of meat, and won’t jam or clog as often as plastic models.

-As a rule, for durability and efficiency, you can’t beat a metal grinder, although they may be more prone to rust.
+As a rule, you can’t beat a metal grinder for durability and efficiency, although they may be more prone to rust.

-For maximum safety, the best manual meat grinder should feature a reliable system of anchoring it to your countertop.
+The best manual meat grinder should feature a reliable system of anchoring it to your countertop for maximum safety.
 Instability when grinding renders the device not only less efficient but also unsafe.